Happy birthday Danny

 1992 – Forward Danny Ings was born in Winchester.
 He arrived from Burnley in June 2015, with the fee eventually set by a tribunal at an initial £6.5m.
 He only struck four times in 25 games as he suffered two serious injuries, spending a season on loan at Southampton whom he joined permanently in July 2019 for an initial £18m.

 2001 – Czech keeper Vitezslav Jaros was born in Příbram.
-He signed from SK Slavia Praha in August 2017, making his first appearance for the club in our 6-0 friendly win at Tranmere Rovers a year ago.
+He signed from SK Slavia Praha in August 2017, making his first appearance for the club in our 6-0 friendly win at Tranmere Rovers in July 2019, and making it onto the first-team bench for the first time in February 2020.

 1999 – Left-back Tony Gallacher was born in Glasgow.
-He signed from Falkirk in January 2018 for £200,000, making his senior debut in our 5-0 Carabao Cup defeat at Aston Villa last December.
+He signed from Falkirk in January 2018 for £200,000, making his senior debut in our 5-0 Carabao Cup defeat at Aston Villa in December 2019.

 1979 – Greek centre-half Sotirios Kyrgiakos was born in Trikala.
 He signed from A.E.K Athens for £2m in August 2009.
 He netted three times in 49 outings, becoming something of a cult favourite with fans before joining VfL Wolfsburg on a free transfer two years later.